 Boston has one of the most famous city skylines in the world.
 What makes it interesting is it is historically colour-coded so you can roughly guess what era the buildings are from based on their colour and style.
 In simple terms, red-brick buildings are from the 1700’s till late 1800s, the white more elaborate buildings from mid 1800’s to early 1990’s, the harsh looking concrete buildings are mid 1990’s whilst the glass buildings are the most modern, dating late 1990’s onwards.
-For a full description of the different architectural styles and key buildings, visit the Boston Preservation site here.

 Whilst in Boston I took the Architectural Boat tour, which departs from the CambridgeSide Galleria through the Charles River Boat company daily, subject to weather.
 The tour lasts 90 minutes and includes detailed commentary on the key buildings, bridges and sites.
 You can view my video of the tour below.